Abdalkarim1979/Password-encryption-and-storage/README.md

 **Example of a simple web page using PHP and MySQL to encrypt the password and store it in the database.**
-Sure!
-Here is the translated response in English:

 ### 1. Creating the Database and Tables
 First, create a database and tables to store user data: